-Organizational records, personal papers, and other materials related to naval operations, policy, and strategy, including ships’ deck logs dating back thirty years and annual command operations reports of active U.S. Navy ships, aviation units, and shore commands.
+Operational records, personal papers and donated collections, and other materials related to naval operations, policy, and strategy, including ships’ deck logs dating back thirty years and annual command operations reports of active U.S. Navy ships, aviation units, and shore commands.

 Ensures the proper care and preservation of the Navy’s historical artifacts, such as ships’ bells and equipment, arms and ordnance, uniforms and personal equipment, and plaques, and makes these artifacts available to the Navy and to the public.

 Researches and writes naval history from the American Revolution to the present; conducts oral histories; maintains and updates the Dictionary of American Naval Fighting Ships (DANFS), which provides histories of individual Navy ships, 1775 to the present.